rstudio/visual-markdown-editing/docs/markdown.md

 -   Multiline HTML and TeX blocks use the explicit raw attribute (e.g. ```` ```{=tex} ````)
 -   Inline footnotes are replaced with footnotes immediately below the paragraph
 -   Nested divs use `:::` at all levels so long as their attributes are distinct
--   Unnumbered sections are designated with `{.unnumered}` rather than `{-}`
+-   Unnumbered sections are designated with `{.unnumbered}` rather than `{-}`
 -   Characters used for markdown syntax (e.g. `*`, `_`, or `#`) are always escaped

 While some of this behavior might be bothersome at first, if you decide that visual editing mode is useful for your workflow it's probably best to just adapt to writing your own markdown the same way that Pandoc does.
-Note that you can also [configure source mode](markdown#canonical-mode) to write markdown using these conventions, ensuring that the same markdown is written no matter which mode edits originate from
+Note that you can also [configure source mode](markdown#canonical-mode) to write markdown using these conventions, ensuring that the same markdown is written no matter which mode edits originate from.

 ## Writer Options

 Some aspects of markdown output can be customized via global, project, or file-level options, including:

--   How to wrap / break lines (fixed column, sentence-per-line, etc.)
+-   How to wrap / break lines (fixed column, sentence-per-line, etc.).
 -   Where to write footnotes (below the current paragraph or section, or at the end of the document).
 -   Whether to use the visual mode markdown writer when saving markdown from source mode (to ensure consistency between documents saved from either mode).